Group Lead

 Reference

 Lisson, C. S., Manoj, S., Wolf, D., Schrader, J., Schmidt, S. A., Beer, M., … & Lisson, C. G..
 CT Radiomics and Clinical Feature Model to Predict Lymph Node Metastases in Early-Stage Testicular Cancer.
-Onco.
+MDPI Onco.
 2023.
 Link

 Weakly Supervised Learning with Positive and Unlabeled Data for Automatic Brain Tumor Segmentation